mm80843/T3.5/docs/Benef/PBN__Benef_468.md

 # __Improved hygiene__

-## Name of the Benefit

-Enhanced cleaning and sanitation practices create a cleaner and safer environment, reducing the risk of COVID-19 transmission.

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved health and well-being of occupants, leading to higher occupancy rates and tenant satisfaction.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_504.md)